-Remortgaging means, either changing to a new mortgage or increasing the value of your existing home loan.
-Many people remortgage to pay for home improvements – to add an extension, convert the loft or put in a new kitchen, for example.
-It can also be a way of paying for a new car or the holiday of a lifetime.
+Remortgaging your property can help to pay for home improvements, such as to add an extension, convert the loft or put in a new kitchen.
+It can also be a way of paying for a new car or another large expense.

-An independent mortgage advisor can guide you through the forest of different mortgages, helping you to find the one that suits your circumstances best.
-They’ll be able to tell you what to expect from the application process, so consulting one may be a good idea.
+An independent mortgage advisor can guide you through the forest of different products, helping you to find the remortgaging option that best suits your unique circumstances and weighing it against the benefits and drawbacks of staying on your existing deal.

 Find a solicitor

-You’ll usually need a solicitor to process the remortgage – your lender may insist on you using one of their approved legal advisors or you may be allowed to choose your own.
-Some mortgage advisors will liaise with the solicitor for you, chasing things up and making sure the remortgage happens as quickly and smoothly as possible.
+You’ll need a solicitor to handle all the paperwork regarding a remortgage.
+Your lender may insist you use one of their approved legal advisors or you may be allowed to choose your own.
+Some mortgage advisors will liaise with the solicitor for you, chasing things up and making sure the remortgaging process happens as quickly and smoothly as possible.

-If you’re planning on remortgaging, it’s important to ask yourself some searching questions if it means taking out a bigger loan on your home.
+Before you make the final decision on remortgaging, it’s important to ask yourself some searching questions.
+A remortgage usually constitutes a larger loan against the value of your home.
 Do you really need to do it?
 Is waiting for a year and building up some savings first a possibility?
 And most importantly, have you got a clear budget in place that shows you that you can afford the repayments?

 Visit the Know How blog for more around remortgaging.